0

 Panellists

-• Sub-national representative on efforts most effective in strengthening ability of local governments, smallholder farmers, and food system actors to attract climate finance.
+Efforts to strengthening ability of local governments, smallholder farmers, and food system actors to access climate finance.

 Open discussions